ddrown/FSBrowserNG/README.md

 I only have to add more HTML data and some funtions to show dynamic data in order to adapt it to any other task.

-It has integrated NTP syncronization based on my own [NTPClient library](https://github.com/gmag11/NtpClient), that can be configured via this Web interface too.

 Configuration is stored on SPIFFS too, in a JSON file.
 So, it recovers config during boot.

 Implemented OTA Update with Arduino IDE and Web interface.